The Huntington® Secured Credit Card Case Study

 Debunked Myth #2

+You absolutely can get it back!
+Your security deposit is your line of credit; it lets you use your secured card like a traditional credit card.
 The modal labeled "Funding Your Secured Huntington Credit Card" was designed to give users a comprehensive understanding of how they'll fund their secured credit card.
-I wanted users to feel informed without feeling overwhelmed; I strategized content in a bulleted format to achieve this.
+I wanted users to feel informed without feeling overwhelmed; I organized content in a bulleted format to achieve this.

 The “How Funding Works” section was designed to clearly and concisely take customers through their secured credit card lifecycle.
 During discussions with stakeholders, it was revealed that there were three general stages to the lifecycle of a credit card.
-These stages helped shape my content strategy:
+These stages helped shape my bullet points for "How Funding Works".
+The stages were:

 2) Building: Developing responsible habits like timely payments, paying off balances, and low utilization to improve credit scores.